SichangHe/igem-2022-dku-backup/src/attributions.md

 helped with background research and survey distribution as a part of human practice.

 ### Yunyi Ru
-In charge of E. *coli* lab design, wet labs & wiki writing.
+In charge of background research, E. *coli* group lab design, wet labs & wiki writing.
-Hosted journal club and science lecture for the human practice.
+Hosted journal clubs and science lectures for human practice.

 ### Yuxin Wang
 Co-established the project topic.
 In charge of lab design and wet lab for the yeast group.